 Ten scholarships will be awarded to students who are the sons or daughters of an electric cooperative member who resides in Illinois and is receiving service from the cooperative at the time the scholarship application is submitted.

-The tenth scholarship – the Earl W. Struck Memorial Scholarship – will be awarded to a student who is the son or daughter of an electric cooperative employee or director who resides in Illinois.
+The eleventh scholarship – the Earl W. Struck Memorial Scholarship – will be awarded to a student who is the son or daughter of an electric cooperative employee or director who resides in Illinois.

 A scholarship applicant is eligible for consideration in only one of the above two categories, and is eligible to apply through only one electric cooperative.
 The applicant must be a high school senior who is planning to enroll in a full-time (at least 12 hours) undergraduate course of study at an accredited two-year or four-year college, university, or vocational/technical school in the United States.

-The eleventh, twelfth, thirteenth and fourtenth scholarships will be awarded to a high school senior who will be enrolling full-time at a two-year Illinois community college.
+The twelfth, thirteenth, fourteenth, fifteenth, and sixtenth scholarships will be awarded to a high school senior who will be enrolling full-time at a two-year Illinois community college.
 Sons and daughters of electric cooperative members, employees and directors who reside in Illinois are eligible to apply.

 For full eligibility requirements, please see the “Thomas H. Moore IEC Memorial Scholarship Program Official Rules.”